Christmas Island: Transport

 A container port exists at Flying Fish Cove with an alternative container-unloading point to the east of the island at Norris Point, intended for use during the December-to-March "swell season" of rough seas.

-The standard gauge 18 km Christmas Island Phosphate Co.'s Railway from Flying Fish Cove to the phosphate mine was constructed in 1914.
+The now-defunct standard gauge 18 km Christmas Island Phosphate Co.'s Railway from Flying Fish Cove to the phosphate mine was constructed in 1914.
 It was closed in December 1987, when the Australian government closed the mine, and since has been recovered as scrap, leaving only earthworks in places.

-Virgin Australia provides two weekly flights to Christmas Island Airport from Perth, Western Australia.
-Garuda Indonesia conducts weekly open-charter flights from/to Jakarta, with bookings done through Christmas Island Travel Exchange.
-Malindo Air operate fortnightly open-charter flights from/to Kuala Lumpur, with bookings done through Evercrown Air Services.

-Hire cars are available from the airport however no franchised companies are represented.
-CI Taxi Service also operates most days.

-Due to the lack of 3G or 4G, the island's sole taxi operator could not meet the requirement issued by WA Department of Transport to install electronic meters, and the operator was forced to close at the end of June 2019.

-The road network covers most of the island and is of generally good quality, although four-wheel drive vehicles are needed to reach some of the more distant parts of the rainforest or the more isolated beaches on the rough dirt roads.
+Virgin Australia provided two weekly flights up to 31st October 2025, whereupon Qantaslink took over) to Christmas Island from Perth in Western Australia, with the service connecting to Cocos (Keeling) Islands in both directions.
+On the announcement of the change of contract, all forward flight bookings were cancelled by Virgin on Thursday 21st August 2025, with all passengers to get a refund and told to rebook.

+A fortnightly freight flight provides fresh supplies to the island.
+Rental cars are available from the Christmas Island Airport; however, no franchised companies are represented.
+Visitors are advised to prebook as there is limited quantity.
+Road conditions across the island can vary, though inclement weather can cause the roads to become slippery or damaged.
+Many of the tracks on the island are restricted to four-wheel-drive vehicles.

+QantasLink now operates a service to Christmas Island from 3rd November 2025, and will schedule flights on Monday, Friday, and Saturday.
+Flights are available online.
+Offering 32k of luggage.

+Qantas provised services under a government contract.

 Education

 The island-operated crèche is in the Recreation Centre.
 Christmas Island District High School, catering to students in grades P-12, is run by the Western Australian Education Department.
 There are no universities on Christmas Island.
 The island has one public library.